vaga0/go_filecrypto/README.md

 ## Why need this function

 - You must to have this function while building document management system.
-- Protect  upload secret file avoid access secret these files direct.
+- Protect  upload secret file avoid invalid access these files direct.
 - Transfer file safty

 ## How to use